minhnhat93/tf_object_detection_multi_channels/README.md

 Change the shape of the returned place holder to (None, None, None, num_input_channels).
 For tf_example input, you don't need to specify this shape.

+## Config file:

+In the config file, make sure to add the num_input_channels under the faster_rcnn message.

 ## Transfer learning:

 Because the shape of the first convolution weight in the feature extractor